 This in turn emphasises the importance of understanding the specific structure and needs of a population within an area and that their differences need to be specifically addressed & communicated accordingly.
 The ward profiles assist in achieving this.

 Decisions

 The health inequalities highlighted are all reflected within key organisational documents including:

-Walsall town centre master plan
+• Walsall town centre master plan

-Walsall Plan (Partner priorities)
+- Walsall's Corporate Plan (Walsall Council priorities) - Walsall Plan (Partner priorities)